-As you may already know, the nonprofit Josephine Community Libraries, Inc. is dissolving at the end of 2017 to allow the new Josephine Community Library District to take over operating the library in January 2018.
-At that point, Josephine County Library Foundation becomes the fundraising arm of the library system.
-We are now in the process of transferring all of our resources to Josephine Community Library District and Josephine County Library Foundation.
+As you may already know, the nonprofit Josephine Community Libraries, Inc. has dissolved to allow the new Josephine Community Library District to take over operating the library.
+Josephine County Library Foundation has become the fundraising arm of the library system.

 Building of the Wolf Creek Branch Library

 Annual subscription for the online electronic library catalogue of materials

 Annual subscription to the Library2Go downloadable service

 Library support for the Wolf Creek Charter School